gherlein/cv-workshop/workshop/content/Greengrass v2/Validate/_index.en.md

 }
 ```

-3. Create the component with the command
+Then manually create the component:

 ```bash
 aws greengrassv2 create-component-version \
   --inline-recipe fileb://~/GreengrassCore/recipes/com.example.HelloWorld-1.0.0.json
 ```

-and verify the command returns without errors similar to
+3. Regradless of which of the above you did, Verify the command returns without errors similar to

 ```json
 {